CoralVentures/coral_flutter/docs/naming_conventions.md

 # Naming conventions

-Rather than describing every detail of the naming convention, we will favor showing examples.
+Rather than describing every detail of the naming conventions, we will favor showing examples.

 ## Repository